 Control vs. Will

-It is critical to understand the difference between "will" and "control."
+It is critical to understand the difference between "control" and "will."
 Will can be referenced to motivation, which is not the aspect of addiction involved in control.
 Control is about the capacity to make a choice.
 This is a major issue and not a semantic one, as the argument backed by many neuroscientists regarding substance abuse is that addicts suffer a decreased capacity to make appropriate behavioral choices, particularly concerning the addictive behavior of interest to them.
 If, for example, someone attempts to ride a bicycle, but repeatedly falls off, he doesn't currently have the skills or capacity to ride it.
 He does not lack the will or motivation to do so.

 Myths surrounding addiction must be dispelled.
 Society stigmatizes addicts as a social group that is somehow inferior to other social groups.
 The fact is, addicts are not a "group."
 They are individuals with their own experiences, backgrounds, successes and failures.